R. Rex Parris: Controversies

 Throughout his tenure, Parris has been known for a history of controversial remarks.

 In 2011, when Lancaster was allegedly shouldering a disproportionate share of Section 8 housing, Parris accused the Los Angeles County Housing Authority of using the city as a dumping ground for the poor and homeless.
 He stoked controversy again in 2017 when he told Vice magazine in 2017 that increasing the Asian population and members of the LGBTQ community could help bring down crime rates and increase education levels.
-In February 2025, Parris advocated for giving the homeless as much fentanyl as they desire, which has been sharply critized by local media and community members.
+In February 2025, Parris advocated for giving the homeless as much fentanyl as they desire, which has been sharply criticized by local media and community members.

 President Donald Trump visited the city of Lancaster on February 18, 2020, accompanied by House Minority Leader Kevin McCarthy.
 Parris met with Trump, and described him as "incredibly charming" and having a "magnetic personality".
 After the 2021 storming of the United States Capitol, Parris reflected on the experience, describing himself as being "horrified" and his view of the Capitol as "almost sacrosanct."